 Burn Injury Levels

-In the United States, around 1.1 million burn injuries are seen and treated by medical professional each year, according to the Centers for Disease Control and Prevention (CDC).
-Of these burns, approximately 50,000 require hospitalization, 20,000 cover over 25 percent of the victim’s body, and about 4,500 of these victims pass away from their injuries.
+In the United States, around 1.1 million burn injuries are seen and treated by medical professionals each year, according to the Centers for Disease Control and Prevention (CDC).
+Of these burns, approximately 50,000 require hospitalization, 20,000 cover over 25% of the victim’s body, and about 4,500 of these victims pass away from their injuries.